Inverses of six classes of permutation polynomials of the form $x+\gamma\operatorname{Tr}_q^{q^2}(h(x))$ over finite fields of even characteristic: Abstract

 \section{Abstract}

-Recently, Jiang et al. \cite{JIANG2025102522} obtained several classes of Permutation Polynomial of the form $x+\gamma\operatorname{Tr}_q^{q^2}(h(x))$ over finite fields $\mathbb{F}_{q^2},q=2^n$.
-In this paper, we find the compositional inverse of six classes of permutation polynomials of this form.
+Recently, Jiang et al. \cite{JIANG2025102522} obtained several classes of Permutation Polynomials of the form $x+\gamma\operatorname{Tr}_q^{q^2}(h(x))$ over finite fields $\mathbb{F}_{q^2},q=2^n$.
+In this paper, we find the compositional inverses of six classes of permutation polynomials of this form.